Ranking the best movies on Hoopla this month (January 2021)

 What unfolds is creepy, twisted — but wonderful.
 If you’re hungry for a nostalgic best-buds movie that’s high on humor and suspense this will hit the spot.

 Forty-two kids get sent to a deserted island to kill each other and the survivor gets to go home.
 It’s simple and brutal.
-It’s based on a controversial Japanese book and the movie doesn’t hide.
-It’s ultra-violent one minute and realistic the next.
+The movie is based on a controversial Japanese book and is ultra-violent.

 Before Jason Bourne and Batman were action stars they wrote Good Will Hunting.